pietervp/grafx-documentation/docs/GraFx-Studio/guides/connect-acquia/index.md

 ## Place assets in your template

 - Select the right Connector
-- Doubleclick the asset to assign to image frame
+- Double-click the asset to assign to image frame

 ![ui](acquia_assets.gif)